COVID vaccines only partially effective against omicron | DW | 13.12.2021

 A new mutation does not necessarily have to be more dangerous.
 Experts already emphasized this when the first variants became known.
 Often, viruses also lose their potency through numerous mutations, or they produce so many copying errors during the reproduction process that the viruses become ineffective, as was recently observed with the delta variant in Japan.

-All the same, the omicron variant will keep us in the grip of the pandemic for months to come, warns Charite virologist Drosten: "The delta virus is our problem until January; the omicron virus is our problem until summer," he estimates.
+All the same, the omicron variant will keep us in the grip of the pandemic for months to come, warned Charite virologist Drosten: "The delta virus is our problem until January; the omicron virus is our problem until summer."

 Definitely yes!
 It is true that the existing vaccines are expected to further lose effectiveness due to the omicron variant.
 But this does not mean that they have no effect at all, experts emphasize.
 BioNTech argues that the third booster shot will reduce the danger of hospitalizations even with omicron.

-Note: This article was originally written in German.
-Edited by: Timothy Jones.
-It was last updated on December 13, 2021, adding new insights on the ability of T-Cells to recognize omicron.
-The update was edited by Fabian Schmidt.